The Squishy Grid Problem: Introduction

 \subsection{History of the Problem and Related Results}

 G.~Tardos (personal communication) made us aware of a 1990 book chapter of Pach, Pollack, and Spencer~\cite{PachPS90} who attributed some version of \cref{q:squishy-grid} to Paul Erd\H{o}s.
-Pach et al.~\cite{PachPS90} proved that for any fixed $\epsilon>0$ there is a weight function $w[\epsilon]$ such that for all $u,v\in V(\Grid)$,
+Pach et al.~\cite{PachPS90} proved that for any fixed $\epsilon>0$ there exists a graph $G[\epsilon]$ on the vertex set $\Z\times \Z$ such that for all $u,v$,

+Unfortunately, $G[\epsilon]$ is not planar and obviously depends on $\epsilon$, so it does not lead to a resolution of \cref{q:squishy-grid}.
+Burago and Ivanov~\cite{BuragoI15} exhibited a regular, weighted graph $G$ on the vertex set $\Z\times \Z$ for which